Our Safer Recruitment Policy is published in full below but is also available to download as a pdf file: Shrewsbury School's Safer Recruitment Policy

-All documentation relating to applicants will be treated confidentially in accordance with the Data Protection Act (DPA).
+All documentation relating to applicants will be treated confidentially in accordance with the Data Protection Act (DPA18).

 Shrewsbury School uses its own application form and all applicants for employment will be required to complete an application form containing questions about their academic and full employment history and their suitability for the role (in addition all applicants are required to account for any gaps or discrepancies in employment history).
-Incomplete application forms will not be shortlisted.
+Applicants submitting an incomplete application form will not be shortlisted.